NelliaFC/TheArtSpace/README.md

 ## License

-This project is licensed under
+This project is licensed under UT Austin Bootcamp